 Internship Placements Available: 4

 SQSP is California’s oldest and best-known correctional institution within the California Department of Corrections and Rehabilitation (CDCR).
-The prison houses approximately 4,000 male inmates and includes a reception center for new commitments, administrative segregation units and endorsed “mainline” population units.
-It is also the state’s only death row facility for male condemned inmates, and has a licensed Psychiatric Inpatient Program for the condemned population as well as a Mental Health Crisis Bed unit.
-There are approximately 1,000 inmate/patients in the Mental Health Program at San Quentin, which includes seriously mentally disordered inmate/patients and mildly to moderately mentally disordered inmate/patients.
-Diagnoses include psychotic and mood disorders, anxiety disorders, personality disorders, and adjustment disorders, along with chronic substance abuse, medication and treatment compliance issues, as well as cognitive and developmental disabilities.
+The prison houses approximately 4,000 male inmates and includes an administrative segregation unit and endorsed “mainline” population units.
+It is also the state’s only death row facility for male condemned inmates and has a licensed Psychiatric Inpatient Program for the condemned population as well as a Mental Health Crisis Bed unit.
+There are approximately 1,200 inmate/patients in the Mental Health Program at San Quentin, which includes seriously mentally disordered inmate/patients and mildly to moderately mentally disordered inmate/patients.
+Diagnoses include psychotic and mood disorders, anxiety disorders, personality disorders, and adjustment disorders, along with chronic substance abuse, medication, and treatment compliance issues, as well as cognitive and developmental disabilities.
 Inmate/patients represent considerable diversity in cultural, ethnic, and socioeconomic backgrounds.

-The internship year begins with a three-month Diagnostic Intake Assessment rotation that includes Suicide Risk Assessment, Diagnostic Formulations, and preliminary Treatment Plan formulation.
-These assessments are to be done weekly and may continue throughout the year based on the intern’s interest and development needs.
+The San Quentin internship utilizes a multiple rotation model which includes Diagnostic Intake Assessment, Suicide Risk Assessments, Diagnostic Formulations, and preliminary Treatment Plan formulation.
+These assessments are to be done weekly and continue throughout

 The internship includes an ongoing Group Treatment Rotation.
-Group treatment will include inmate/patients with moderate to severe psychopathology at various custody levels.
+Group treatment will include inmate/patients with mild, moderate, and severe psychopathology at various custody levels.
 A variety of topics may be utilized and will include psychoeducational/didactic groups and process groups.

-The internship year will include ongoing Assessment Training in which interns will further develop their test administration and clinical interviewing skills, diagnostic skills, test data integration skills and report writing, as well as providing feedback of test results to the treatment team and inmate/patient.
+The internship year will include ongoing full battery assessment training in which interns will further develop their test administration and clinical interviewing skills, diagnostic skills, test data integration skills and report writing, as well as providing feedback of test results to the treatment team and inmate/patient.
 Interns may also have the opportunity to complete pre-sentencing, risk assessment reports of a forensic nature for the court.
 Interns are expected to complete at least four integrated assessment reports during the year.

 Interns will be given an opportunity to provide supervision to practicum students in either a group or individual supervision format under the guidance of a licensed supervisor.